 - A. Time and Space Violations are described in the sections for each event discipline in this rulebook. - 1.
-False Starts and False Switches in Speed and Power events: - Minor False Start is assessed 5-point penalty deduction - Blatant False Start is assessed 10-point penalty deduction - False Switches are assessed a 5-point penalty deduction - 2.
-Space Violations in Speed Events are assessed a 5-point penalty - 3.
-Freestyle Space Violations are assessed a 0.2 penalty for each time athlete and/or rope goes out of bounds. - 4.
-The Head Judge will make an explanatory notation, with deductions if appropriate, on the Head Judge scoresheet.

-- B. Violations of the uniform rules as noted in this Rulebook will be the cause for a point deduction by the Head Judge or Tournament Committee of 0.4 in freestyle or 10 points in speed or power events. - Uniform violations that affect the safety or decency of the athlete will need to be corrected within one minute for individual events, and two minutes in team events as permitted under the Delay of Tournament rules to be allowed to compete. - C. DELAY OF TOURNAMENT PENALTY: A Delay of Tournament penalty of a 10-point deduction in Speed and Power events or 0.4 penalty in Freestyle events will be applied when athletes are late to arrive on the competition floor and in their assigned station for their event, have a violation of the unform, jewelry, or equipment, or continue a Freestyle routine after the final tone of the timing track. - 1.
+False Starts and False Switches in Speed and Power events: - Minor False Start is assessed 5-point penalty deduction. - Blatant False Start is assessed 10-point penalty deduction. - False Switches are assessed a 5-point penalty deduction. - 2.
+Space Violations in Speed Events are assessed as a 5-point penalty. - 3.
+Freestyle Space Violations are assessed as a 0.2 penalty for each time athlete and/or rope goes out of bounds. - 4.
+The Head Judge will make an explanatory notation, with deductions if appropriate, on the Head Judge scoresheet. - B. Violations of the uniform rules as noted in this Rulebook will be the cause for a point deduction by the Head Judge or Tournament Committee of 0.4 in freestyle or 10 points in speed or power events. - Uniform violations that affect the safety or decency of the athlete will need to be corrected within one minute for individual events, and two minutes in team events as permitted under the Delay of Tournament rules to be allowed to compete. - C. DELAY OF TOURNAMENT PENALTY: A Delay of Tournament penalty of a 10-point deduction in Speed and Power events or 0.4 penalty in Freestyle events will be applied when athletes are late to arrive on the competition floor and in their assigned station for their event, have a violation of the unform or equipment rules, or continue a Freestyle routine after the final tone of the timing track. - 1.
 Delay of Tournament for Uniforms: Athletes will incur only the point penalty for uniform mismatches.
-They do not need to leave the competition area to remedy the situation unless decency or safety issues are involved, such as to put on shoes, eye-glasses safety strap, or decent coverage for inappropriate garment. - Delay of Tournament for Jewelry: All jewelry must still be removed (or taped over as indicated in rules) when a competitor is competing however, if the competitor enters the station with jewelry items that can be easily removed and removes them before the competitor's name in the last station is announced, then no delay of tournament will be assessed. - a.
-Eyeglasses are treated as jewelry under the Delay of Tournament Penalty.
-Eyeglasses must still have a secure strap or wedges to hold them in place.
+They do not need to leave the competition area to remedy the situation unless decency or safety issues are involved, such as to put on shoes, eye-glasses safety strap, or decent coverage for inappropriate garment.

+- Eyeglasses must still have a secure strap or wedges to hold them in place.
 A competitor may remove them in the station and place them in the coaches' box or hand them to a coach.
 If the eyeglasses must be worn, a strap or wedges is required.
-AAU takes no responsibility if they are lost, scratched, or broken. - 3.
+AAU takes no responsibility if they are lost, scratched, or broken. - 2.
 Delay of Tournament Penalty when a routine continue after time is called: Any freestyle routine that continues for more than 5 skills or movements after time is called will be assessed a delay of tournament penalty by the head judge of 0.4.
 This is in addition to the 0.2 deduction penalty for going over time.